cirego/skunkworks-20200717/README.md

 # Streaming Materialize Updates to the Browser

+## Original Plan

 For today's Skunkworks project, I'm going to be showing how to continuously tail a materialized view and stream the results directly to one or more users' browsers.

 The rough dataflow will look like:

     source -> materialized <- tornado <- clients

+## Where Did I End Up?

+I was able to create an end-to-end, event driven streaming pipeline using Materialized views.
+The end workflow ended up looking something more like this:

+    source -> file <- materialized <- tail | post -> tornado <- clients

+Basically, we have a source that is reading data from a remote source and writing the contents to a file.
+That file is being tailed by materialize and using the results of that to update materialized views.
+This is exactly as described in the demo docs.

+The parts I had to figure out today were the following:

+### Getting Started with Materialize
+I've never actually used Materialized.
+Pleasantly this took very little time and worked as expected.

+### Tail | Post
+Creating two scripts that could read the results of the tail and pipe that data into Tornado.
+I ended up needing two scripts, as I could not find a fast way to implement a non-blocking method for using `psycopg2 copy_expert` and ended up resortin to unix pipes.
+So, there is one script that reads the result of the tail and outputs that to stdout.
+The second script reads from stdin, parses the Materialize tail output, converts to JSON and POSTs the result of that to the Tornado server.

+### Tornado Server
+This part was pretty straightforward.
+Create a non-blocking Tornado server that can query the database using `momoko` as a non-blocking wrapper around `psycopg2`, accepts JSON blobs via a POST request and broadcast those post requests.

+### Javascript Client
+Pretty simple little bit of code to open a websocket, read the results and update HTML in response.
+The Top10 editors even get a nice little barchart that auto-updates in all sorts of funny ways.

+## Future Work

+I'd love to cut out most of the middlemen and simply expose changelogs (`tail`) over websockets from materialized.
+This would cut out most of the complexity.
+It would also enable a much simpler "base + patches" stream of updates, as the client wouldn't need to figure out how to synchronize the view and changelog.

 ## TODO